 (Add these fire ingredients to assemble worldwide audiences)

 Warning: Keep COOL by avoiding infant/toddler products

 (Substitute these ingredients for Imperial-style box office domination)

 – Weapons and war ships moms would buy

 – Newsworthy product launches (i.e. The Force Unboxing)

 And finally, as your master franchise bakes, boils, stews and sizzles: Take Eva’s advice and “Say your crazy out loud.”
 Scream your wildest marketing goal into the flames of the kitchen where no one can hear.
 You are the Top Chef, and you can make $2B of Cars toys and tees fly off the shelves if that’s what your little marketer heart desires.

-I’m a Senior and Trustee Renaissance Scholar at the University of Southern California, where I study Communication (B.A.) with minors in Marketing and Spanish.
-I am also serving my third year as Communications Coordinator of the USC African American Cinema Society.
+I’m a proud alumna of the University of Southern California c/o 2018 (B.A.
+Communication, Minors in Marketing and Spanish).
+As a Trustee Renaissance Scholar at USC, (Communication, Marketing, Spanish) I researched consumer behavior and culture theory, gave tours and shot red carpets.
+For three years, I served as Communications Coordinator of the USC African American Cinema Society.
 In Fall 2015, I performed research on the underrepresentation of women and racial groups in entertainment as part of USC Annenberg’s Media, Diversity & Social Change Initiative.
 This study, #CARD2016, was covered by nearly 100 outlets, including BBC, NPR, AP, TIME, Fortune and EW.

 I’m also a portrait photographer and love the red carpet scene: I get to interact with high-profile professionals in Los Angeles, including directors, producers, actors and CEOS!
 I’m proud to have a blog that has international viewership and I keep my thumb on all things entertainment.
 View all posts by Joy Ofodu